Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Option 3

 Kostylin is an officer of the Soviet Union and a friend of Zhilin.
-He served for the good of the people for a long time and went on vacation before the start of the Caucasian battle.
-Having decided to rest in the resort, Kostylin hit the road.
+He served for the benefit of the people for a long time and went on vacation before the start of the Battle of the Caucasus.
+Deciding to relax at the resort, Kostylin hit the road.
 On the way, he met Zhilin, and they decided to go together.
 Kostylin was the complete opposite of his new friend Kostylin.
-Outwardly, the officer was a large and awkward tall man.
-At the same time, he was not distinguished by thinness and had poor health.
+Outwardly, the officer was a large, clumsy, tall man.
+However, he was not thin and had poor health.

-Kostylin's actions describe him as an unreliable person who cannot be relied on.
-The officer had no willpower, he could not endure difficulties.
+Kostylin's actions describe him as an unreliable person who cannot be relied upon.
+The officer lacked willpower and could not endure difficulties.
 At the same time, he was a very cowardly person.
-He was born into a wealthy family.
-Kostylin was always taken care of, and he was not used to experiencing difficulties.
-He never took responsibility for his life.
-However, he was afraid to make important decisions on his own behalf.
+He was born into a rich family.
+Kostylin was always looked after, and he was not used to experiencing difficulties.
+He never took responsibility in his life.
+At the same time, he was afraid to make important decisions on his own behalf.

-Several interesting compositions
+Several interesting essays

 • Venetsianov A.G.